pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ###Telemetry

-There are 4 protocols supporting telemetry: Hubsan, DSM, FrSky and FrSkyX.
+There are 4 protocols supporting telemetry: Hubsan, DSM, FrSkyD and FrSkyX.

 Hubsan displays the battery voltage and TX RSSI.

 DSM displays TX RSSI and full telemetry.

-FrSky displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).
+FrSkyD displays full telemetry (A0, A1, RX RSSI, TX RSSI and Hub).

 FrSkyX displays full telemetry (A1, A2, RX RSSI, TX RSSI and Hub).

 ### If used in PPM mode

-Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FRSky hub format for Hubsan, FrSky, FrSkyX and DSM format for DSM2/X.
+Telemetry is available as a serial 9600 8 n 1 output on the TX pin of the Atmega328p using the FrSky hub format for Hubsan, FrSkyD, FrSkyX and DSM format for DSM2/X.

 You can connect it to your TX if it is telemetry enabled or use a bluetooth adapter (HC05/HC06) along with an app on your phone/tablet ([app example](https://play.google.com/store/apps/details?id=biz.onomato.frskydash&hl=fr)) to display telemetry information and setup alerts.